PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/notes/notes.md

 ## Summary

 This project simulates a multi-site provider-style lab using pure VRF-Lite due to CSR1000v feature limitations.
-All original MPLS-related steps are removed and moved to `docs`, however, full functionality was maintained using routing separation, redistribution, and basic services.
+All original MPLS-related are removed and moved to `docs`, however, full functionality was maintained using routing separation, redistribution, and basic services.